UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_13.md

 How would we obtain that?

-We would just have to rearranging the order you target your rows and columns.
+We would just have to rearranging the order in which we list our rows and columns.

 ---